Katie Couric Tried the Pegan Diet—but Is It Healthy?

 3 Tips to Make a Pegan Diet Doable—and Sustainable

-Although Couric says she's feeling more energetic already, she admits on Instagram, "I need some new recipes for breakfast and not eggs."
+Although Couric said she felt more energetic on the diet, she admits on Instagram, "I need some new recipes for breakfast and not eggs."
 (Katie, we've got your back with these 11 low-carb breakfasts without eggs!)

 Stewart has some advice to make this challenge easier to stick with for the full 21 days—and beyond if you enjoy it.